transkatgirl/kat-s-bookshelf/README.md

 All courses included in the bookshelf are made using free, open-access books.
 Links to the original books(s) are included in each course’s description.

 This is not intended to be a comprehensive library of learning materials; It is a small, hand-curated collection which will slowly grow over time.
 However, if you would like to suggest improvements to the collection (such as book recommendations), please [file an issue](https://github.com/transkatgirl/kats-bookshelf/issues).

-### Downloading

-Due to GitHub’s limitations, only documentation is stored in the repository.
-The course collection itself can be downloaded from the [releases page](https://github.com/transkatgirl/kats-bookshelf/releases).

-> [!IMPORTANT]
-> Make sure to download and import *all* zip files included in the release.

 ### Included Textbooks